Wise Mr. Owl – A Free Pattern

 If you want to stitch any designs on the tummy, now would be the time to do so.
 A little daisy would be pretty cute.

-Free Pattern and Tutorial: Wise Mr. Owl from Muse of the Morning
+Wise Mr. Owl - a free felt sewing pattern from Muse of the Morning

 Next comes the beak.
 If you’re having a hard time figuring out where the beak goes, temporarily place the whites of the eyes to see what looks good.
 Stitch the beak in place.